cocotb/cocotb/documentation/source/testbench_tools.rst

 Logging
 =======

 Cocotb extends the python logging library.
-Each dut, monitor, driver, and scoreboard (as well as any other function using the **coroutine** decorator) implements it's own logging object, and each can be set to it's own logging level.
+Each dut, monitor, driver, and scoreboard (as well as any other function using the **coroutine** decorator) implements it's own :class:`logging` object, and each can be set to it's own logging level.
 Within a dut, each heirarchical object can also have individual logging levels set.

 When logging hdl objects, beware that **_log** is the preferred way to use logging.
 This helps minimize the change of name collisions with an hdl log component with the python logging functionality.